 We recognise and respect the deep and enduring spiritual connections and relationship Aboriginal and Torres Strait Islander people have with the land, waterways, sea and sky, their country, community, and culture.

-Furthermore, we acknowledge and pay our respects to Indigenous, First Nations people, and other Traditional Custodians of the many lands where Countess.Report works around Australia and the world.
+Furthermore, we acknowledge and pay our respects to Indigenous, First Nations people, and other Traditional Custodians of the many lands where Countess.Report works around the world.
 We acknowledge that the land we live, work, and play on, always was, and always will be, Aboriginal land.
 Sovereignty was never ceded.

 COUNTESS: Spoiling Illusions Since 2008 is a book about data - data which exposes the inequity of gender representation in the Australian visual arts sector and the history and impact of the CoUNTess data collection and analysis project.
 It is also a book about the lives of women artists, writers and academics navigating an asymmetrical art world, where the odds are statistically weighted against them.